Bill & Ted Face the Music review: A most excellent adventure through time

-Keanu Reeves and Alex Winter are back as Bill and Ted, just when the world needs them the most.
+Keanu Reeves and Alex Winter are back as Bill and Ted -- and just when the world needs them the most.
 And while we haven't seen these besties for almost 30 years, they can still teach us a few things about love, friendship and being excellent to each other.
-Bill & Ted Face the Music is a joyous, fun, charming adventure, and a great reminder of how music can bring us together in times of chaos.
+Bill & Ted Face the Music, in theaters and streaming now, is a joyous, fun, charming adventure, and a great reminder of how music can bring us together in times of chaos.

 The film opens with the duo's band Wyld Stallyns performing ... at a wedding.
 But not just any wedding.
 Apparently Missy the babysitter (Amy Stoch) who married Bill's dad, then divorced him and married Ted's dad, has divorced him to marry Ted's brother.
 Yikes.